ashrobertsdragon/matrix/README.md

 ## Dependencies

 The script itself depends on `packaging` (for version parsing) and `rich` (for formatted output).
-These dependencies are automatically handled by `uv run --script` based on the `/// script` block in the script file.
+These dependencies are automatically handled by `uv run` based on the `/// script` block of PEP 723 inline metadata in the script file.

 ## Output